 For instance, Sales can be analyzed by date: day, week, quarter, year.
 In other words, anything that pertains to time.
 And Location could mean the store, but also the region, district, zone or whatever way you organize your business.
 And so on.

 Again, the bus matrix shows how you are going to categorize and slice information at a conceptual level.
 You’ll get down to brass tacks in the modeling phase.

-The architectural summary should be written in plain English.
-An analyst should be able to read an architectural summary and feel confident that the system is going to make sense to him/her.
+The architectural summary should be written in plain English, without jargon.
+Analysts should be able to read an architectural summary and feel confident that the system is going to make sense to them.
 It’s devoid of the technical development details like IP addresses and server configs…that comes later.
 If you get agreement and sign off in this phase, you should hopefully save lots of time, money and wasted effort down the road.

-Remember, we're staying very data centric; we're not talking about platforms yet.
-The data flow diagram should be a one page document—a Vizio diagram for example—that shows the story of the data flow, addressing what is it, what the important business processes are and how they going to get to the end users.
+Remember, we’re staying very data centric; we’re not talking about platforms yet.
+The data flow diagram should be a one page document—a vizio diagram—that shows the story of the data flow, addressing what is it, what the important business processes are and how they going to get to end users.

-Looking at this example, on the left we start with the people who are executing business processes.
+Looking at the example above, on the left we start with the people who are executing business processes.
 That flows into the systems of record, which flows into the data warehouse, then into the metadata semantic model and finally into some sort of analysis visualizations to these use cases.
-Again, we're drawing lines back to the BRD.
+Again, we’re drawing lines back to the BRD.

 If you’d like to learn more about our perspective on what leads to great BI, you’re in luck.
-This blog is taken in part from a Senturus webinar, Great BI: It’s Not About the Tools.
-See the entire, informative webinar.
+This blog is taken in part from a Senturus on-demand webinar, Great BI: It’s Not About the Tools.
+See the entire, informative recording.